-- Use of os.scandir (Python 3 only) to speedup some file system operations.
-PR #11365 - use perf_counter instead of clock for more precise timing result with %time PR #11376
+- Use of os.scandir (Python 3 only) to speed up some file system operations.
+PR #11365 - use perf_counter instead of clock for more precise timing results with %time PR #11376

-Many thanks to all the contributors and in particular to bartskowron, and tonyfast who handled a pretty complicated bugs in the input machinery.
-We had a number of first time contributors and maybe hacktoberfest participant that made significant contributions, and helped us free some time to focus on more complicated bugs.
+Many thanks to all the contributors and in particular to bartskowron and tonyfast who handled some pretty complicated bugs in the input machinery.
+We had a number of first time contributors and maybe hacktoberfest participants that made significant contributions and helped us free some time to focus on more complicated bugs.